Hpa An is a little hidden gem located east of Yangon and it’s a MUST see destination on your Myanmar backpacking adventures!

 #3 TAUNG WINE MOUNTAIN

-Hiking to the top of Taung Wine Mountain for sunrise was one of my ultimate favorite things to do in Hpa An, Myanmar.
-If you are an adventure enthusiast like myself and looking for a bang-for-buck hike in Hpa An, then you can’t go past an unforgettable journey to the summit of Taung Wine Mountain!
+Hiking to the top of Taung Wine Mountain for sunrise was one of my ultimate favorite things to do during my stay.
+If you are an adventure enthusiast like myself and looking for a bang-for-buck hike, then you can’t go past an unforgettable journey to the summit of Taung Wine Mountain!

-Taung Wine Mountain (Taung Wine Pagoda) is located 13km east of Hpa An city center.
+Taung Wine Mountain (Taung Wine Pagoda) is located 13km east of the city center.

 HIKING TAUNG WINE MOUNTAIN

-Some friends of mine recommended the Taung Wine Mountain hike prior to my arrival in Hpa An.
+Some friends of mine recommended the Taung Wine Mountain hike prior to my arrival.
 They raved on how insane the views were at the summit and that the hike only took them 45-minutes from bottom to top.

-I left my accommodation (Keinnara Lodge) at 4:30 am and arrived at the base of Taung Wine Mountain in Hpa An at 5 am to begin the 45-minute ascent to make it to the summit for sunrise.
+I left my accommodation (Keinnara Lodge) at 4:30 am and arrived at the base of Taung Wine Mountain at 5 am to begin the 45-minute ascent to make it to the summit for sunrise.